 This session aims to serve as a forum for discussion and reflection on the latest research (theoretical or applied) in input-output analysis, as well as to serve as the seed for new research in this field.

 SS3.
-Music and Folklore as Agents of Territorial Transformation: Intangible Heritage in the Construction of Regional Identities
+Music and Folklore as Agents of Territorial Transformation: Intangible Heritage in the Construction of Regional Identities (online)

 Coordinators: María Ángeles Carabal Montagud (Universitat Politècnica de València), Guillem Escorihuela Carbonell (Universitat de València).